Mount Clemens, Michigan

-Mount Clemens is a city in the U.S. state of Michigan.
+Mount Clemens is a city in, and the county seat of, Macomb County in the U.S. state of Michigan.
 The population was 15,697 at the 2020 census.
-It is the county seat of Macomb County and part of the Detroit metropolitan area.
+It is part of the Detroit metropolitan area.

 History

 Mount Clemens was first surveyed in 1795 after the Revolutionary War by Christian Clemens, who settled there four years later.
-Clemens and his friend, John Brooks, built a distillery, which attracted workers and customers, helping to settle the area.
+Clemens was the son of a Pennsylvanian Mennonite farming family Clemens and his friend Oliver Wiswell purchased a distillery built in 1797 by John Brooks, which attracted workers and customers, helping to settle the area.
 Brooks and Clemens platted the land, and the town was named after Clemens in 1818.
 It received a post office in 1821, with John Stockton as the first postmaster.
 Christian Clemens is buried at Clemens Park, located just north of downtown.

 Indian mounds were in the vicinity, more specifically just north of the Clinton River near the present location of Selfridge Air National Guard Base.

 The settlement filed for incorporation as a village in 1837, but this was not acted upon by the legislature until 1851.
 It was incorporated as a city in 1879.
 It became the seat of Macomb County on March 11, 1818.